Tengku Adnan Tengku Mansor: Female bloggers controversy

 Adnan was involved in controversy with regards to a statement he made about female bloggers where he was quoted as calling female bloggers liars.
 This caused an uproar among the blogger community and attracted a lot of negative reactions.
 He was quoted as saying in Malaysian Chinese newspaper Sin Chew Daily and Singaporean English daily, the Straits Times:

 Federal territories expansion proposal

 In 2017 Tengku Adnan participated in a radio interview in which he discussed his plan to expand the federal territories to include Penang, Langkawi and parts of Malacca. he explained that his goal was to "ensure equal development in the northern state".

 Tax evasion

 On 24 July 2019, the government had filed a lawsuit through the Inland Revenue Board (IRB), against Adnan to claim RM57.17 million in unpaid taxes since 2012 till 2017.

 Title controversy

-While Adnan claims that his title is not from Malaysia but hereditary from a line of Aceh warriors, researches show that his father, who is of Tamil descendants (but claims to be from Acehnese Teuku origin), only started using the title Tengku two years after Adnan did.
+Adnan claims that his title is not from Malaysia but hereditary from a line of Aceh warriors.